forcedotcom/salesforcedx-vscode/CONTRIBUTING.md

 1. Edit the code in your fork.
 1. Sign the CLA (see [CLA](#cla) below)
 1. Send us a pull request when you are done.
 We'll review your code, suggest any needed changes, and merge it in.
 1. In your pull request, please provide us with a one-pager to help us understand your code.
 In the one-pager, explain what the change is, why it is necessary, and how you made the change.
-The one-pager should also include a test plan so we can get an idea of how you have tested your code changes.
+The one-pager should include a test plan so we can get an idea of how you have tested your code changes.
+We would also greatly appreciate a short demo video of the expected behavior of your feature.

 ### Committing